Affordability calculator help

 Include all of you and your co-borrower's monthly debts, including: minimum monthly required credit card payments, car payments, student loans, alimony/child support payments, any house payments (rent or mortgage) other than the new mortgage you are seeking, rental property maintenance, and other personal loans with periodic payments.

 Do NOT include: credit card balances you pay off in full each month, existing house payments (rent or mortgage) that will become obsolete as a result of the new mortgage you are seeking, or the new mortgage you are seeking.

-This is the interest rate for the loan you will receive.
-By default, the current 30-yr fixed average rate on Zillow Mortgage Marketplace will be used.
+- This is the interest rate for the loan you will receive.
+It is pre-filled with the current 30-yr fixed average rate on Zillow Mortgages.

-Click on the Advanced Report link to see a printable report that includes mortgage payment breakdowns, total payments, and a full mortgage payment amortization calculation (table and chart).
+- Click on the Full Report link to see a printable report that includes mortgage payment breakdowns, total payments, and a full mortgage payment amortization calculation (table and chart).
 Amortization table includes ability to view amortization by year or by month.